isu-ese/arc-mlp/papers/merge/02_main_matter/05_results/02_descriptive.md

 ## Descriptive Statistics {#sec:desc_stats}

 This subsection describes the data collected via a series of descriptive statistics. @tbl:descriptive shows the mean values of $\Delta HAL$ and $\Delta MCC$ for each value of the size category in the respective experiments.
 Along with this table the dispersion of the both $\Delta HAL$ and $\Delta MCC$ across size and similarity threshold values is displayed in @fig:hal_box and @fig:mcc_box, respectively.
-We can also see the distribution and correlations between these for both the $\Delta HAL$ and $\Delta MCC$ experiments in @fig:hal_scatter and @fig:mcc_scatter, respectively.

 !latex
 ~~~